Tunneling protocol

 Because tunneling involves repackaging the traffic data into a different form, perhaps with encryption as standard, it can hide the nature of the traffic that is run through a tunnel.

-The tunneling protocol works by using the data portion of a packet (the payload) to carry the packets that actually provide the service.
+Tunneling protocols work by using the data portion of a packet (the payload) to carry the packets that actually provide the service.
 Tunneling uses a layered protocol model such as those of the OSI or TCP/IP protocol suite, but usually violates the layering when using the payload to carry a service not normally provided by the network.
 Typically, the delivery protocol operates at an equal or higher level in the layered model than the payload protocol.

 Uses

 A tunneling protocol may, for example, allow a foreign protocol to run over a network that does not support that particular protocol, such as running IPv6 over IPv4.

 Another important use is to provide services that are impractical or unsafe to be offered using only the underlying network services, such as providing a corporate network address to a remote user whose physical network address is not part of the corporate network.